-For your protection, psychologists such as myself, and Los Angeles therapists are bound by law as well as by professional ethical standards to keep your disclosures and even your participation in therapy confidential.
+For your protection, psychologists such as myself, and Los Angeles as well as Orange County therapists are required by law in conjunction with their professional ethical standards to maintain your disclosures as well as your participation in therapy confidential.
 Personal ethics also call for discretion and respect in dealing with the private and privileged information you communicate.
-Information that you share with your therapist will not be disclosed to anyone else, including spouses or other family members that are not present for the therapy, unless you expressly sign a release of information form for this purpose.
+Information that you share with your therapist will not be shared or discussed with anyone else, including partner or spouses or other members of your family who are not present for the therapy, unless you sign a release of information form specifically for this intent and purpose.

 Los Angeles therapists do sometimes wish to discuss your case with other providers for the purpose of making treatment as effective as possible.
 Therapists may wish to coordinate with your psychiatrist, other medical doctor, or previous therapist, and may ask you to sign a release of information form for this purpose.
 Your therapist may also wish to discuss your case with other colleagues in order to provide more effective treatment.
-In this situation, a therapist will share the general information about the case with other mental health professionals without a formal release of information form but will take reasonable precautions to ensure that your identity is not exposed.
+In this situation, a therapist will share the general information about the case with additional mental health professionals without a formal release of information form yet will also take reasonable precautions to make sure that your identity is not exposed.

 Mandated Exceptions to Confidentiality

-There are rare exceptions in which the law does require psychologists to breach confidentiality and to share information from therapy with outside persons or agencies.
-This, too, is for the ultimate protection of clients or others that may be in harm’s way.
-Exceptions to confidentiality include:
+There are rare and unusual exceptions in which the law forces psychotherapists and psychologists to break confidentiality and to divulge certain information from therapy with outside persons or law enforcement agencies.
+This also is for the benefit and protection of clients or others who may, unbeknownst to them, be in harm’s way.
+Exceptions to confidentiality involve:

-1) When you tell your therapist or lead him/her to believe that you intend to harm yourself.
+1) When you share with your therapist or lead him/her to assume or believe that you intend or plan to harm yourself.

-2) When you tell your therapist or lead him/her to believe that you intend to harm someone else.
+2) When you discuss with your therapist or lead him/her to assume or believe that you intend or plan to harm another person or property.

-3) When you tell your therapist of a situation in which a child, elderly person, or dependent adult may be being abused or neglected.
+3) When you discuss with your therapist of a particular circumstance where a child, elderly person, or a dependent adult may be neglected or abused.

-4) Rare cases in which your therapist receives a court order to release information contained in your record.
+4) In rare cases in which your psychotherapist or psychologist is given a court order to divulge information included in your record.

-In these relatively unusual cases, therapists can, even without your consent, make an exception to confidentiality.
-They may be required to warn persons in danger, to release information to governing authorities (generally courts) that lawfully demand compliance, and/or to seek help from appropriate authorities (e.g., police, emergency psychiatric units, child protective services, and adult protective services).
+In those relatively unusual cases, therapists can, even without your approval or consent, make an exception to confidentiality.
+They may be mandated to alert persons in danger, to divulge pertinent information to governing authorities (generally courts) which lawfully require compliance, and/or to seek help from appropriate authorities (for example, emergency psychiatric units, police, adult protective services and child protective services).